If there’s one experience that unites social work school students, it’s a feeling of chronic overwhelm.

 We are all ultimately responsible for our own professional development.
 So any time you identify a gap in your knowledge or skill set, think of ways you can close that gap.

-If you don’t understand course content, approach your lecturer after class and get them to clarify.
+If you don’t understand course content, approach your lecturer after class and request clarification.

 If you need to brush up on your clinical skills, ask your field supervisor for more in-depth training.
 Reach out to faculty members to see if they have additional resources that they can share.